CANTON The first day of the larceny trial of Bobbie Jo Zeller was cut short Wednesday when the lead witness stormed out of the courtroom in tears.

 I thought we were friends, Ms. Dietze said.
 She was good to me.
 She would come and talk with me.

 Mr. Pilatzke pointed to discrepancies between the testimony and the financial records.
 He focused on payments Ms. Dietze claimed to have given to her brother to pass on to Ms. Zeller on Aug.
-25 and 27, 2011, even though she earlier had stated her first such payment was not made until Aug.
+25 and 27, 2011, even though she had earlier stated her first such payment was not made until Aug.
 28.

 There was some discussion in the courtroom before the trial began about whether to allow certain evidence and testimony.